If you’re old enough, the saying used to go: Milk, it does a body good.

 Maybe you’ve been tested for lactose intolerance and the test came back negative, but you swear that eating dairy makes your tummy feel lousy.
 You’re probably not imagining it.

-Dairy contains proteins such as casein and whey that many people are sensitive to, says Foroutan.
+Dairy contains proteins such as casein and whey, which can cause difficulties for some people, says Foroutan.
 “Unfortunately, it’s very difficult to test for a sensitivity,” she says.

 3. Milk makes you feel sluggish.